pedrobp/state-management-react/README.md

 ## React State Management Examples

-This project was created to show the different ways of managing state in react applications, from unidirectional flow to reducers.
+This project was created to show the different ways of managing state in react applications, from top-bottom unidirectional flow to context and reducers.

 Install packages with `npm install` in the main folder.